 Home to 20,000 inhabitants, Bad Mergentheim is located in the heart of south Germany between Frankfurt and Stuttgart and is one of Germany's most famous spa towns.
 Many travel along the Romantic Road to Bad Mergentheim to marvel at this city.
 You can best enjoy the town by wandering its parks and streets while enjoying historical buildings that reflect the past and modern times of Bad Mergentheim.
 The Renaissance Castle is located in the center of the old town which was once the home base for the Teutonic Knights.
 Now, the castle houses the Cooperative State University!

 About Baden-Wüerttemberg Cooperative State University Mosbach

 The Baden-Wuerttemberg Cooperative State University (DHBW) Mosbach campus at Bad Mergentheim offers a German language program for UNF students!
 Language classes take place in an actual German castle, beginning in early January and ending in late March.
 Upon successful completion of the intensive German language program, students will earn German language credit through the advanced intermediate level.
 This will complete the foreign language sequence for International Business and International Studies majors.

 - Participate in the International Program in Business taught in English after the language program ends in workshop-style 2-week modules from early April to late June

 - Intern with a German company through the German-American Exchange, Inc. in Germany from mid-May through mid-August.

-Students should contact study abroad advisor, Alyssa Kyff, if they are interested in these opportunities
+Students should contact Coggin Study Abroad if they are interested in these opportunities.

 Baden-Wüerttemberg Cooperative State University Mosbach